WRI 109. Writing Seminar, Part I. (2 h)

 Reading, writing, and analysis of the essay.
 Consideration of the rise and evolution of various forms of the essay; inclusive of essayists from a variety of disciplines.
 Enrollment limited.
 P - WRI 110 or WRI 111.

 Study of significant rhetorical or writing theories and practices focused on one area of study.
 May be repeated once for credit.
+Only offered for 1.5 or 3 hours.
 P - WRI 110 or WRI 111.

 Study of key historical developments and theories in the current field of rhetoric and writing studies since its 20th-century inception.
 May be repeated once for credit.
+Only offered for 1.5 or 3 hours.
 P - WRI 110 or WRI 111.

 WRI 310.
 Interaction in Language: Introduction to Written Discourse Studies.
 (3 h)